ContentChef/contentchef-node/README.md

 > Bear in mind that `apiKey` and `host` are required

-#### repository
+#### Channel

-A repository is a collector of contents in a certain channel.
+A channel is a collector of contents in a certain channel.

 With the SDK you can retrieve contents which are both in *staging* and *live* state.